This course requires 2 options.

 This term includes a field trip to the Waihi gold mine that forms the basis for the next two Internal assessments.

-3.1 Practical Investigation
+ESS 3.1 Practical Investigation (Int)

 This achievement standard involves carrying out an independent practical Earth and Space Science investigation.
 It will involve: